 JPB is using the Design-Build (D-B) project delivery method for the electrification and related facilities.
-BBII was selected as the D-B Contractor and was provided a Notice to Proceed (NTP) in

-June 2017.
-Primary design work is essentially complete except for some remaining low-voltage wayside power units.
-Design-support activities continue with respect to issues encountered during the testing and commissioning of the completed work.
+BBII was selected as the D-B Contractor and was provided a Notice to Proceed (NTP) in June 2017.
+Primary design work is finished following the completion of the design of the remaining low-voltage wayside power units.
+Design-support activities continue with respect to issues encountered during the testing and commissioning and close-out of the completed work.
 BBII achieved substantial completion on May 3, 2024.
 BBII continues to work on the remaining punch list and other incomplete items and the documentation needed to meet the contractual requirements for final acceptance.
 BBII is meeting regularly with the PCEP leadership team to discuss and negotiate the items that remain outstanding with respect to achieving final acceptance.